 This is my least fave option.
 You need to apply something insane like 14 layers to get the SPF stated on the packaging.
 Not gonna happen.
 Plus, powders are easy to brush off your face.
 But, if you touch up your powder regularly throughout the day, why not pick one with SPF?

-- Physicians Formula Mineral Wear Talc-Free Airbrushing Pressed Powder Mineral SPF 30 ($13.99): oil-absorbent + fragrance-free.
-Available at Ulta.
+- Physicians Formula Mineral Wear Talc-Free Airbrushing Pressed Powder Mineral SPF 30 ($13.99): available at Ulta and Walmart.

 It bears repeating: these products are NOT an alternative to sunscreen.
 But, in a pinch, they’ll give you (some) sun protection.